Yes, it’s possible to have a green smoothie that tastes good.

 They also used to dip pieces of ham in maple-sweetened yogurt, so I wouldn’t trust their judgment.

-If you make this recipe, be sure to post it to social media and tag me at @perrysplate or #perrysplate so I can send you some love!
+If you make one of my recipes, be sure to post it on social media and tag me at @perrysplate or #perrysplate so I can send you some love!

 A Green Smoothie (that actually tastes good)